tetraversegame/Tetrabot/README.md

 # Tetrabot
-A python written bot for the Discord alternative Guilded!
+A bot for the Discord alternative Guilded!